Tag Archives: United States Marine

 Terminal Lance is a mature comic written by Lance Corporal Maximilian Uriarte, USMC to poke fun at the various absurdities in the Marine Corps.
 Both my sons love this comic and my youngest had me send his the weekly editions during boot camp.

 I do read the website, and the Facebook page, because, in a way it’s how I understand my boys.
-I learn a little of the lingo and a little of the culture and a part of their lives.
+I learn a little of the lingo, a little Marine culture, and thus feel as though I share a part of their lives.

 Remembering Veterans Day